Priidu Beier

 Priidu Beier (pseudonyms: Matti Moguči, Pierre Bezuhhov; born 16 October 1957 in Tartu) is an Estonian poet and teacher.
 He has edited several publications and is also a member of the Estonian Writers' Union and Estonian Literary Society.
-Between 1984–1990 he was the Head of the Pedagogical arts sector of Tartu Art Museum.
+Between 1984 and 1990 he was the Head of the Pedagogical arts sector of Tartu Art Museum.
 In 2007 he presented a poetry collection in Tartu with Kerti Tergem.
-According to Tartu Postimees, Beier lives like a monk.
-He teaches art history at the Hugo Treffner Gymnasium in Tartu.
+He has taught art history at the Hugo Treffner Gymnasium in Tartu.